Excel Absolute Value (Table of Contents)

 Excel Absolute Value – Example#3

-In this example, we are going to see how the ABS function works in subtraction.
+In this example, we will see how the ABS function works in subtraction.
 Let’s consider the below example, which shows the month-wise sales data of each employee and the difference.

-Here we have used the formulation as =B4-C4 as we cannot subtract lower value with higher value, and while doing sales analysis, this report will go wrong because of the negative figure and also we can see that Average also seems to be wrong due to the negative figure.
-In order to overcome these errors, we can use the ABS function by following the below steps.
+Here we have used the formulation as =B4-C4 as we cannot subtract a lower value with a higher value.
+While doing sales analysis, this report will go wrong because of the negative figure, and also we can see that the Average also seems to be wrong due to the negative figure.
+To overcome these errors, we can use the ABS function by following the below steps.

 - Click on the D column cell named Difference.

-- Use the ABS function as =ABS (B3-C3) will check for the number and return the absolute value shown in the below screenshot.
+- Using the ABS function as =ABS (B3-C3) will check for the number and return the absolute value shown in the below screenshot.

 - Click ENTER, and we will get the output as shown below.

-- Drag down the formula for all the cells so that we will get the final output as shown.
+- Drag down the formula for all the cells to get the final output as shown.

 - This is the correct way of reporting that the ABS function converted the negative number to a positive number, which gives the exact report.

-In the above comparison result, we can see the difference that before applying the ABS function, we got some different figures which is actually an incorrect way of doing subtraction.
+In the above comparison result, we can see that before applying the ABS function, we got some different figures, which is an incorrect way of subtraction.

-We can notice the same difference in Average where it was 183.7 before and after applying the ABS function; we got an average of 206.25, which is the exact average of the sales report.
+We can notice the same difference in the Average, where it was 183.7 before and after applying the ABS function; we got an average of 206.25, the exact average of the sales report.

 Things to Remember

-- ABS function in excel normally returns the absolute values.
+- The ABS function in Excel normally returns the absolute values.
 Which converts negative numbers to positive numbers

 - While using the ABS function, we can see that positive numbers are unaffected.

-- While using the ABS function, make sure that all arguments are numeric values.
+- While using the ABS function, ensure all arguments are numeric values.

 Recommended Articles

 This has been a guide to Absolute Value in Excel.
-Here we discuss how to use the Absolute Value in Excel along with practical examples and a downloadable excel template.
+Here we discuss how to use the Absolute Value in Excel, practical examples, and a downloadable Excel template.
 You can also go through our other suggested articles –